 How to Spend Your Layover

-Traffic in Manila can be brutal, so unless you have a layover of at least 7 hours or longer, it's not worth trying to go into the city center.
+Traffic in Manila can be brutal, so unless you have a layover of at least seven hours or longer, it's not worth trying to go into the city center.
 However, if you'd still like to spend some time out of the airport, nearby casinos like Resorts World offer free shuttles to the airport and back.
 Even if you don't like gambling, you can find live entertainment, dining, and a shopping mall.
 In the mood for something more educational?
 Take a cab to the nearby and Philippine Air Force Aerospace Museum to learn a little bit about the country's military history and see some of the American fighter jets on display.

 If you do have time to see Manila on your layover, don't miss the opportunity to explore Intramuros, the Spanish colonial settlement, go antique shopping at Cubao X, and catch the sunset on Manila Bay.
 Passengers flying into Terminals 2 and 3 can take advantage of luggage storage facilities before they head out to see the city.

 If you have an overnight layover and an early flight to catch, there are a number of hotels within a short distance of the airport like the Holiday Inn Express and the Belmont Hotel Manilla.
 Many also offer free shuttles, so you won't have to worry about paying for a cab.

 If you do choose to spend the duration of your layover at the airport, Terminal 3 has the Passengers Lodging Facility, formerly known as Dayroom.
 Here you can book a quiet place to recharge and shower without leaving the airport.
 Terminal 3 also has the Wings Transit Lounge; a 24-hour hotel.

-Many lounges require that you have a loyalty membership with your airline or at least a business class ticket, but if you are flying economy, it's possible to purchase a day pass for the following lounges in Terminals 1 and 3.
+Many lounges require that you have a loyalty membership with your airline or at least a business class ticket, but if you are flying economy, it's possible to purchase a day pass for the lounges in Terminals 1 and 3.